Edmund Lyons, 1st Baron Lyons: Family

-(1787–1872), who was on board HMS Victory at the Battle of Trafalgar and who served as British Ambassador in Egypt; Maine Walrond Lyons, (1798–1827), a lieutenant in the Royal Navy who was killed at Battle of Navarino; and Humphrey Lyons (1802–1873), a lieutenant-general in the Indian (Bombay) Army.
+(1787–1872), who was on board HMS Victory at the Battle of Trafalgar and who served as British ambassador in Egypt; Maine Walrond Lyons, (1798–1827), a lieutenant in the Royal Navy who was killed at Battle of Navarino; and Humphrey Lyons (1802–1873), a lieutenant-general in the Indian (Bombay) Army.

-His nephews included Sir Algernon McLennan Lyons, Admiral of the Fleet (1833–1908), and Richard Lyons Pearson, Assistant Commissioner of the Metropolitan Police.
+His nephews included Admiral of the Fleet Sir Algernon McLennan Lyons (1833–1908), and Richard Lyons Pearson, Assistant Commissioner of the Metropolitan Police.
 His godparents were Sir Richard Hussey Bickerton and Lady Bickerton.

 Naval and diplomatic service

 Lyons first went to sea on board HMS Terrible in 1798, when he was eight years old.
 He then returned to England to attend Hyde Abbey School near Winchester, which he attended until 1803, when he joined the Royal Navy and the crew of the frigate HMS Active, with which he remained for four years.
 He served at the passage of the Dardanelles, under Sir John Duckworth, in February 1807.

 He was posted to the West Indies later in 1807 and commissioned as a lieutenant in 1809, as which he participated in the capture of Banda Neira, for which he was mentioned for gallantry and promoted.
 Lyons then served as a flag-lieutenant, to Rear-Admiral Drury, aboard HMS Minden (74 guns).
 In 1810, he served in the 18-gun sloop HMS Barracouta notably at the capture, from the Dutch, on 9 August 1810, of Banda Neira in the Moluccas during the Invasion of the Spice Islands: Lyons was involved in the assault on Fort Belgica.